mr-woodapple/NotificationReminder/README.md

 - Fixed translations
 - Added dialog and removed custom tooltip for a better UX experience
 - Updated gradle to v8.3.1
-- Updated to SDK 34
+- Updated targetSDK to SDK 33

 ### v0.3
 - Added option to make notifications permanent (you cannot swipe them away accidentally)